 The fair draws people of all stripes and styles.

 This year, Folsom organizers have announced plans to rename and redevelop an important element of the fair that had previously been called Venus' Playground, and held on 9th Street just north of Folsom Street.
 The space open to women, trans, and genderqueer participants, and as of this writing, plans were still in the works concerning details about this space.

 Admission to the fair is free, but remember that this is a fundraising event, and it's a big boost to the dozens of organizations that receive proceeds from all of the Folsom events when you pay the suggested admission of $10 (it's $7 for Up Your Alley).
 If you do pay the admission, you also receive $1 off beverage purchases.
 The dance parties Magnitude (on September 24) and Bay of Pigs have pricey tickets (again, however, all proceeds benefit charity) - Magnitude costs $110 for standard entry, and $160 for VIP admission.

 The official Folsom website has a very helpful FAQ Page that addresses issues on a variety of topics, including policies on nudity and lewd behavior (they conform to California state laws on these subjects), age (18 and over are welcome to attend the fairs), transportation (including bikes, which are encouraged), and so on.

 San Francisco Queer Resources

+During Folsom Street Fair and Up Your Alley, plenty of gay bars as well as gay-popular restaurants, hotels, and shops fill up with visitors attending these events.
 Check local gay papers, such as Bay Area Reporter and San Francisco Bay Times for what's on while you're in town, and for information on the many related parties taking place throughout the week.
 Also visit the San Francisco CVB's outstanding site on GLBT travel.